$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Food And Water As Enticements

-Another helpful tactic is to place food or water near the entry points of your home.
 This may entice your cat to return, especially if they have wandered far and are hungry or thirsty.

-Shaking a container of their favorite treat or their dry food bag, may also help lure them back inside.
 You may have rituals in your home that the cat would respond to.
 At our place, using a teaspoon to bang on the side of a stainless steel food bowl would bring the cat running from wherever he was in the house.

 Note Potential Hiding Places

 As you search, pay particular attention to potential hiding places or spots, such as bushes, cars, and sheds where your cat may have sought shelter.
-Cats do not always travel far when they go missing.

-Remember, even a well-trained cat may be frightened or disoriented when outside unexpectedly, so checking these areas is essential.
+Remember, even a well trained cat may be frightened or disoriented when outside unexpectedly, so checking these areas is essential.

 Contact Authorities